smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/PerformInteraction/index.md

 !!! note

-A UI.PerformInteraction with a timeout value of `0` should not be timed out immediately.
+A UI.PerformInteraction with a timeout value of zero should not be timed out immediately.
 Instead, it should use some default timeout value predetermined by the HMI.

 !!!